50 Jaw-Dropping Photos of the World’s Most Beautiful Countries

 There are a variety of places that you should explore on your next adventure.
 From oceans to mountains and deserts to rainforests, there are countless places waiting to be explored.
 Read through these stunning places and fantasize about your next adventure—and keep the beauty going with these gorgeous travel photos from around the world.

 The largest national park in New Zealand, Fiordland National Park, is in Southland, the southernmost region in the nation.
 Much of it looks like this—snowcapped mountains reflected in deep, serene lakes, marked by glaciers.
-If you’re visiting New Zealand, you might also want to check out the most popular destinations in Australia.

 “The breathtaking village of Reine is located on the island of Moskenesøya on northern Norway’s Lofoten archipelago,” shares Switchback Travel.
 “With red and white fishermen’s huts dotting the shoreline and surrounding peaks of granite shooting out of the Reinefjorden, the village has earned a reputation as ‘the most beautiful place in the world.'”